1xSeif/GridDB/Security in GridDB.md

 ```

 #### b.
 Automated Backup Schedule:
-Implementing automated backup schedules is a critical step in data management, ensuring that backups occur regularly and reliably without the need for manual oversight.
-GridDB provides administrators with the capability to establish automated backup routines at set intervals, significantly diminishing the likelihood of data loss and reinforcing the assurance of ongoing business operations.
+Establishing automated backup schedules is an essential aspect of effectively managing data, guaranteeing consistent and dependable backups without the requirement of manual supervision.
+GridDB empowers administrators to create automated backup routines at predetermined intervals, greatly reducing the risk of data loss and strengthening the confidence in uninterrupted business activities.

 ```bash
 # Example: Configuring automated backup schedule for GridDB database